 A completion payment is only made when the Australian Apprenticeship has been successfully completed.
-This payment may coincide with another payment if the Australian Apprentice happens to complete their Australian Apprenticeship on an Effect date.
+This payment may coincide with another payment if the Australian Apprentice happens to complete their Australian Apprenticeship on the last day of a Claim period.

 (a) Tax File Number Declaration